enzoferey/multicall-nitro/README.md

 Wraps [`createWatcher`](#get-batched-values-and-subscribe-to-changes) into a React hook.

-> 💡 In order to use this hook, you need to have the `react` dependency installed.
+> 💡 In order to use this hook, you need to have the `react` peer dependency installed.
 >
 > ```sh
 > yarn install react
 > ```
 >
-> Also notice the trailing `/react` on the import statement, this is for reducing bundle size
+> Notice the trailing `/react` on the import statement, this is for reducing bundle size
 > if you don't use the React specific code.

 ```ts